BLCM/BLCMods/Pre Sequel Mods/Astor/Gears Improvement/ReadMe.md

   - #### Shields Improvement:

-   - __*Booster Shields* Auto Pick-Up:__ Automatically pick-up, however, to balance the auto pick-up advantage, the restoration value is reduced from ±20%.
+    - __*Booster Shields* Auto Pick-Up:__ Like Money and Ammunition, now the booster shield automatically pick-up... just walk on it and it's your!

 - ### Weapons Improvement: